rayfenz/Cookie-Dash-Button/README.md

 # Send an SMS message with your Dash Butotn
-Follow these <a href="https://github.com/sanzgiri/dash-sms">Dash SMS</a> to find your Dash Button's MAC address and set up the function to send an SMS message.
+Follow these <a href="https://github.com/sanzgiri/dash-sms">Dash SMS</a> instructions to find your Dash Button's MAC address and set up the function to send an SMS message.
 You'll also need to set up a Twilio account for this.

 # Post a Tweet with your Dash Button